 How Sorority Life Benefits the College Experience

-But, sororities make this requirement easy to manage.
+Thankfully, sororities make this requirement easy to manage.
 Many chapters will rent study rooms on campus, where sisters can freely come and go to get work done.
 Ladies often end up in the same classes and major tracks with their sisters, which makes forming study groups a breeze.

-Leadership goes hand in hand with the sorority meaning, but it's not reserved to Greek Life alone.
+Leadership goes hand in hand with the sorority meaning, but it's not reserved to Greek life alone.
 You'll meet sisters who are involved in Student Government, Housing and Residential Life, Student Affairs, and major-specific organizations.

 Preparing for Adulthood

 At the end of the day, no matter what you do in college, your four years add up to one giant step towards adulthood.
 A sorority can support you every step of the way.
 Not only will this happen during your college years, but you can take that support with you into your future as well.

-Who knows, you may even find your future bridesmaids and after-college roommates.
+Who knows?
+You may even find your future bridesmaids and after-college roommates.
 There's no limit to what sorority life can offer, but you have to join to find out what it can do for you.

 Discovering the Sorority Meaning for Yourself